 Amanda wrote and directed the feature-length drama documentary AFTER THE WAVE about the aftermath of the Boxing Day tsunami in Thailand.
 An international co-production funded by Screen Australia, SBS, Film Victora, The Wellcome Trust and Discovery Europe it screened at festivals across the world, was nominated for several awards and received critical acclaim across the board, “haunting and beautiful”, said the Sydney Morning Herald.

 Blue is now directing commercials and has quickly gone on to win critical acclaim and various awards for her work, picking up a Bronze Lion at Cannes, Kinsale Sharks, LIA Awards and New York Festival awards.
-Dave Reviews in the UK says this about Blue’s commercials work, “Amanda marries beautiful photography with multi-layered story-telling and is able to deal with the complexities of modern life, revealing the human experience in surprising ways”.
+David Reviews in the UK says this about Blue’s commercials work, “Amanda marries beautiful photography with multi-layered story-telling and is able to deal with the complexities of modern life, revealing the human experience in surprising ways”.